Healthy Aging/ Elderlife Partnership

 In addition, students may have the opportunity to participate in selected community-based programs aimed at elder wellness and health enhancement.
 As a part of these programs students may participate in community assessment, program planning, administration of the programs, and program evaluation.
 Through this partnership students may have a variety of opportunities to participate in health-oriented activities with area seniors.

 Students will be expected to meet with their faculty and classmates on a regular basis and spend a total of 56 hours each semester on clinical activities (time in the community setting, seminar time, skills training, and additional group meetings).
 As in any course, there is an expectation that additional time will be spent reading, preparing for activities and projects, and other course work.
-Although class time will be on Thursday mornings, your HELP volunteer hours will be scheduled by you for a 3-hour session and can be scheduled throughout the week, including weekends and evening hours.
+Students will attend Thursday seminars as scheduled but are expected to complete their clinical hours on other days in conjunction with the MMC elder care needs, whicy may include weekend and evening hours.

 Traditional undergraduate students will enroll for 2 credits of Nursing 339, Community Partnerships I for the Spring Semester, and for 2 credits during the first half of the Summer semester (NUR 341).
 This partnership requirement has a total of 4 credits.

 Accelerated program students will enroll in Nursing 436, Community Partnerships for Accelerated B.S.
 Students.
 This partnership requirement has a total of 4 credits.
 Students will complete 2 credits Spring semester and 2 credits during the Summer semester (NUR437).
 This will be completed during the first half of the Summer semester.